pingcap/docs-cn/br/br-log-command-line.md

 ### Enable log backup

-Before you use log backup, set [`log-backup.enable`](/tikv-configuration-file.md#enable-new-in-v620) in the TiKV configuration file to `true`.
+Before you use log backup, ensure that [`log-backup.enable`](/tikv-configuration-file.md#enable-new-in-v620) in the TiKV configuration file is in its default value `true`.
 For the method to modify configuration, refer to [Modify the configuration](/maintain-tidb-using-tiup.md#modify-the-configuration).

 ## Perform log backup